 This analysis of Thrift Savings Plan (TSP) participant demographics prepared by the Federal Retirement Thrift Investment Board is based on participant data.
-The analysis of calendar year 2017 data is similar to analysis of data conducted in the previous year.
+The analysis of calendar year 2018 data is similar to analysis of data conducted in the previous year.

-As with the 2016 report, the 2017 analysis will focus solely on participants in FERS, the Federal Employee Retirement System.
-The participant population in the Civil Service Retirement System (CSRS) is a very small and declining segment of the TSP, and the Uniformed Services participation will be included after the introduction of the Blended Retirement System in 2018.
-Information from this analysis provides insight on demographics, investment behaviors and how plan design changes may have influenced participant of benefit options.
+As with the 2017 report, the 2018 analysis will focus solely on participants in FERS, the Federal Employee Retirement System.
+Information from this analysis provides insight on demographics, investment behaviors and how plan design changes may have influenced participation and contribution behaviors.
+Finally, this analysis helps us identify trends with participant usage of benefit options.